alexmadrinanfdez/basic-python/README.md

     + `queue.py`: implementation of a queue.
 Also similar to a linked list, the class has been optimized to have constant runtime operations and so it does not inherit directly from the `LinkedList` class.
     + `hashmap.py`: implementation of a hash map.
 Stores key-value pairs through a hash function and handles collisions through separate chaining.
     + `deque.py`: doubly ended queue.
 This means it allows addition and removal from both, the front and the back of the queue.
+    + `trie.py`: implementation of a trie, efficient storage for words that can have additional functionality when the prefix of the word is important.
 - `algos`
     + `complexity.py`: basic analysis of common orders of growth.
     + `sort`